 Over the first two years you will produce a portfolio of work before you specialise for your final year in either fashion, textiles or leather.

-In your first year we will introduce you to studio design and workshop practice, printed textiles and leather for fashion.
+In your first year we will introduce you to studio design and workshop practice in fashion, printed textiles and leather for fashion.
 This will be underpinned by theoretical studies as well.
 Throughout the year you will have the chance to work on live industry projects.

 During the second year, the emphasis will be placed on your creative potential and individuality, with the opportunity for co-ordinated work experience.
 In order to give you a feel of what it’s like to work in the fashion industry, your projects will be set by external contacts and sponsors and some projects will include consultancy groups.
 The design management and marketing elements of the course will also include guest lectures from notable industry specialists.